 226. Easter Decorations For Kids

 Put together and Easter party with the best snacks, Easter egg hunting essentials, and fun Easter decorations for kids.
 Make Easter a little more festive!

 Want your house to look colorful and festive this Easter?
 Then make this super cute Easter egg planter using foam eggs on a stick, a planter box, foam, stones, and mini glittered Easter eggs.
-These Easter egg decorations are so pretty!
+These Easter egg decorations (link no longer available) are so pretty!